Gå till huvudinnehållet

 Content

-• At the examination, a progression/expansion within all 12 categories is generally expected (in the form of new entries).
+• You can include everything that you presented at the half time if you like, but at the examination, a progression/expansion within all 12 categories is generally expected (in the form of new entries).

-• Meta reflections: One way to show progress and make it easier for the assessor to get an overview, is to write summary "meta" reflections within some of the categories, where you both present your total experience in an area and reflect on your development over time.
+• Meta reflections: One way to show progress and make it easier for the assessor to get an overview, is to include summary "meta" reflections within some of the categories, where you both present your total experience in an area and reflect on your development over time.
 You can refer to the posts you made earlier during the PhD program regarding individual activities.
-For example; your total experience of oral presentations and your total experience of teaching – including reflection non your development.
+For example; your total experience of oral presentations and your total experience of teaching – including reflection on your development.
+NB!
+Keep the entries you made in conjunction with each individual experience!
+This further supports your development over time in a credible way.